-H. COMPENSATED ABSENCES All employees are entitled to two weeks (120 hours for operational employees and 80 hours for office staff employees) of vacation at the beginning of each fiscal year.
+H. COMPENSATED ABSENCES All employees are entitled to two weeks (120 hours for operational employees for odd year ends and 96 hours for operational employees for even year ends as well as 80 hours for office staff employees regardless of year end) of vacation at the beginning of each fiscal year.
 Vacation time does not carry over from one year to the next.